 There were two GCHQ civilians working at 26SU, one in No 4 Hangar on the airfield at Gatow and a more senior one at Teufelsberg.
 They were known officially as Technical Advisors and, unofficially by the airmen at 26SU, as 'the GCHQ spies'.
 The Technical Advisors were there to keep an eye on what the RAF staff were doing and to advise me, as SIO, on reporting procedures.
 The Senior Technical Advisor (STA) could, and did, communicate on a daily basis with his masters at GCHQ using a communication method to which I had no access.
 It was undoubtedly the STA's report to GCHQ of my visit to BRIXMIS that had resulted in my summons to Rheindahlen - all in the space of well under 24 hours.

 Throughout my active service in the RAF there was no Intelligence Branch and, therefore, no dedicated intelligence officers; the reason for that dates back to the earliest years of the RAF's existence.
-One of Hugh Trenchard’s first decisions, when he was serving as the very first Chief of the Air Staff in 1918/19, had been that all RAF officers, with the exception of a few specialists like doctors, dentists and padres, were to be pilots.
-Officers would be commissioned into the what Trenchard called the General Duties Branch and be responsible for "carrying out the conduct and supervision of all aspects of flying and engineering, including armament, wireless and photography, and all staff and administrative duties".
-The GD Branch would also be responsible for providing the commanders of all operational units, which implied, of course, that only those officers would be eligible for promotion to the highest ranks of the new Service.
+One of Sir Hugh Trenchard’s first decisions, when he was serving as the very first Chief of the Air Staff in 1918/19, had been that all RAF officers, with the exception of a few specialists like doctors, dentists and padres, were to be pilots.
+Officers would be commissioned into what Trenchard called the General Duties Branch and would, in Trenchard’s own words, "be responsible for carrying out the conduct and supervision of all aspects of flying and engineering, including armament, wireless and photography, and all staff and administrative duties".
+The GD Branch would also "be responsible for providing the commanders of all operational units", which implied, of course, that only those officers would be eligible for promotion to the highest ranks of the new Service.

 Above: An old Berlin road sign with the Berlin Wall alongsíde.
 Although Gartenstrasse houses 33-22 were so close, just on the other side of the wall, there was no way anyone could cross at this point.